 - I am here for a short term and have purchased my own coverage via Guard.Me

 Please note that health insurance plans from outside of Canada will not be accepted as alternate coverage.

-In order to cancel your Foreign Health insurance you must complete an Opt Out Form and provide the necessary proof to the IO before May 19, 2017 5pm NDT.
+In order to cancel your Foreign Health insurance you must email a completed Opt Out Form and accompanying documentation to email@example.com before May 25, 2020 5pm NL time.
 Once this form is submitted and approved, your opt out of the Foreign Health Insurance is valid for one academic year (from September- August), meaning it will expire the end of August, and you must complete a new opt out form every September that you are a registered student.

 You are eligible to cancel your Foreign Health Insurance and transfer your insurance to a student union plan if one of these statements applies to you:

 - I am a full time graduate student with MCP valid for a minimum of 6 months from date of issue and this is my first semester or the start of the academic year (Graduate students can only transfer in first semester or Fall semester)

 - I am a full time undergraduate or ESL student with MCP valid for a minimum of 6 months from date of issue (MI students NOT eligible in SPRING)

 - I am a full time undergraduate Medical student with MCP valid for a minimum of 6 months from date of issue (ONLY ELIGIBLE TO CANCEL IN FALL SEMESTER)

 Please note, there is a different process for students who are on a work term, who wish to transfer their insurance for the first time, scroll down for more information.